About Us | Chattanooga Gas

 Chattanooga Gas provides retail natural gas sales and transportation services to approximately 69,000 customers in Hamilton and Bradley counties in southeast Tennessee.
 The Chattanooga Gas service area includes the communities of Chattanooga, Cleveland, Red Bank, East Ridge, Lookout Mountain and Signal Mountain.

-Pedro Cherry is president and CEO of Atlanta Gas Light and Chattanooga Gas.
-In this role, Cherry oversees all aspects of operations for the two southern region natural gas utilities, which serve approximately 1.8 million customers in two states.
+Walt Farrell is president and chief executive officer of Atlanta Gas Light and Chattanooga Gas.
+In this role, Farrell oversees all aspects of operations for the two southern region natural gas utilities, which serve approximately 1.8 million customers in two states.

 Year |